 Have a grocery list

-You can base this grocery list on the infographic I shared earlier or use a paid app created by Joe Cross.
+You can base this grocery list on the infographic I shared earlier or utilized a paid app created by Joe Cross.

 Regardless, the important thing is to plan your recipes ahead of time and make a shopping list.

 Drink as soon as you can

-To get the most out of every cup of juice you make, drink it as soon as possible to enjoy the nutritional benefits that juicing brings to the table.
+To get the most out of every cup of juice you make, drink it as quickly as possible to enjoy the nutritional benefits juicing brings to the table.
 Drink it no later than 20 minutes after it comes out of a juicer.

 Chop fibrous greens